CrossScarDev/yapOS/PLANNED.md

 - [ ] Allow adding custom operating systems
 - [ ] Auto-detect Playdates (for serial port)
 - [ ] Fix Volume bug on macOS
+- [ ] Request to mount Playdate if it is not already mounted